Tattoo FAQ

 COVID-ERA HEALTH AND SAFETY PROTOCOLS ARE STILL IN PLACE!

-Due to all the fun illnesses floating around, including Covid, future pandemics, endemics, RSV-demics, M-pox, Flu, Head-colds, flying snakes, and whatever else is out there… **Masks are still required at all times when in the studio, regardless of vaccination status.
-No exceptions.**
+Due to all the fun illnesses floating around, including COVID-19, future pandemics, endemics, RSV-demics, M-pox, Flu, Head-colds, flying snakes, and whatever else is out there… **Masks are still required when in the studio, regardless of vaccination status.
+No exceptions.
+By requiring masks, we can reduce the risk of illness transmission and ensure all our clients’ safety.

 1) How are Above the Pearl’s tattoos priced*?

 • Tattoo Deposit: $150* non-refundable/non-transferable, due at the time of the initial consultation, per person, per piece of artwork, and is applied towards the cost of your tattoo.
-Highly conceptual or complicated tattoos may require larger deposits.
+Highly conceptual or complicated tattoos may require more extensive deposits

 1) Does it hurt?

 Yes.
-Its a tattoo.
-Pain varies from person to person, and by location of the tattoo on the body.
-Most people compare getting a tattoo to the discomfort of a cat-scratch on a sunburn.
-Relax, don’t fight it, and it will all be over within a few hours.
+It’s a tattoo.
+Pain varies from person to person and by location of the tattoo on the body.
+Most people compare getting a tattoo to the discomfort of a cat scratch on a sunburn.
+Relax, don’t fight it; it will all be over within a few hours.

 2) How long have you been tattooing?

-since 2005, and was a graphic designer for 15 years prior.
+Tanya has been tattooing full-time since 2005 and was a graphic designer for 15 years before tattooing.

 3) How far are you booked out?

-Generally 3+ months out for consultations appointments, then 5-6 months after the consultation to begin tattooing.
+Generally, 3+ months out for consultation appointments, then 5-6 months after the consultation to begin tattooing.
 Please visit the consultation form for current status.

 4) Is the shop clean and safe?

-The studio is private, by appointment-only, one-on-one, no guests, no walk-ins and no interruptions.
-I am trained, and certified, in COVID-19 and viral transmission prevention, aseptic Technique, cross-contamination prevention, and universal precautions for the prevention of disease control, Blood Borne Pathogen Training, micro-spray and air-borne transmission reduction, First AID/CPR, and diseases and disorders of the skin.
-Additionally, I have multiple hours of continuing education related to the industry, annually, as required by the State of Oregon.
+The studio is private, appointment-only, one-on-one, with no guests, walk-ins, or interruptions.
+Tanya is trained and certified in COVID-19 and viral transmission prevention, aseptic Technique, cross-contamination prevention, universal precautions for the prevention of disease control, Blood Borne Pathogen Training, micro-spray and air-borne transmission reduction, First AID/CPR, diseases and disorders of the skin.
+Additionally, she has multiple hours of continuing education related to the industry annually, as required by the State of Oregon.

-The studio is equipped with HVAC filtration and H13 medical grade HEPA filtration.
-I use High-level Tuberculocidal, bacterial, and viral medical-grade disinfectants on all surfaces, before and after each client, and follow strict sanitation guidelines.
+The studio is equipped with HVAC filtration and H13 medical-grade HEPA filtration.
+She uses High-level Tuberculocidal, bacterial, and viral medical-grade disinfectants on all surfaces before and after each client and follows strict sanitation guidelines.

 Guests, Children, Pets, Smoking, Eating and Drinking are prohibited.